peter88szabo/quantum_package/CALMIP/README.md

 There is one part, after *PT2 Energy denominator* which does not do any flops, but which is intense in integer and bitwise operations.
 Then, the *Davidson Diagonalization* alternates between bitwise operations and calls to LAPACK.
-The important are the lines containing ``WALL TIME``, provided that the numerical result ``Energy of state 1`` is compatible with the reference (the 6 first digits should coincide).
+The important are the lines containing ``WALL TIME``, provided that the numerical result ``Energy of state 1`` is compatible with the reference (the 5 first digits after the '.' should coincide).

 Go into the `CALMIP` directory and extract the data set :